magnos-code/magnos/docs/source/tutorials/tutorial_4.rst

    atoms = ase.io.read("FeGd.poscar")

-Since not all of these file formats will allow the inclusion of magnetic moment information, and to allow flexibility in the set-up of these quantities, the magnetic moments may be read in from a separate file using :code:`magnos.input.read_site_spin_data`, which takes a file containing the magnitudes and directions of the magnetic moments, :code:`FeGd_moments`,
+Since not all of these file formats will allow the inclusion of magnetic moment information, and to allow flexibility in the set-up of these quantities, the magnetic moments may be read in from a separate file using :code:`magnon.input.read_site_spin_data`, which takes a file containing the magnitudes and directions of the magnetic moments, :code:`FeGd_moments`,

 .. code-block:: text